Joy and Solemnity

 How should the church think about the liturgical calendar?

-As history reveals, the influence of tradition and culture establishes the necessity of discernment for Christians seeking to worship in spirit and truth.
+Christian churches must be discerning in seeking to worship God in spirit and truth, especially in light of the influence of tradition and culture.
 For churches in the Reformed Protestant tradition like Langhorne Presbyterian Church, the answer to that must always begin by asking first another question: What does the Bible have to say about this?
 What does God think about how we use our time and leverage it for worship and spirituality?

 God’s Concern for Our Time